 I am, in fact, a girl (proving once and for all that having two X-chromosomes and being able to read a tape measure are not mutually exclusive.)
-Currently in my mid-thirties and single-handedly renovating an old farm house and managing a small farm.
-I spend a lot of time with my power tools.
+Currently in my mid(ish)thirties, and in the middle of renovating an old farmhouse… a project that has been going on for the better part of a decade.

-I also love learning new things, figuring stuff out on my own, the smell of sawdust, and drinking a glass of wine while watching the sun set behind my property after a long day of farm work.
+I love learning new things, figuring stuff out on my own, the smell of sawdust, and drinking a glass of wine while watching the sun set behind my property after a long day of farm work.

 I swear often and unapologetically.
 I occasionally do things that people tell me I shouldn’t specifically because people tell me I shouldn’t.
-I believe the word “easy” is synonymous with “boring.”
+I always do the hard thing.

 I’ve owned three houses in the last decade– one of them was in the city and looked like something out of a storybook, one of them I doubled the size of with my then-boyfriend while we lived in a garage for two years, and the current one is a 150 year old farm house that I bought in a crazy and unexpected turn of events in 2011– you can see some of the “before and afters” on all of the houses here.

 I became a licensed builder in 2010, but despite my love of houses and fancy building credentials, I have a day job that does not include hitting things with a hammer (usually).
 All of the building, farming, and writing on this website occurs in my spare time and usually very late at night, which probably explains some of my questionable grammatical decisions.

 My little farm consists of the Liberty House, three barns, a flock of chickens, two miniature donkeys, a couple of beehives, and a cat that thinks he’s a dog.

 There is never a dull moment.